 Four women with different colored hair.
 Four women with different colored hair.

-The Golden Rules of Hair Color
+The Golden Rules of Hair Color: The Ultimate Guide

 The perfect hair color can brighten up your complexion and liven up any look.
 When dyeing your hair, it's important to remember that color does not lift color.
 Previously colored hair cannot be made lighter by simply applying a lighter shade.
 The color used before will only muddy the color you have now.
 It is possible to darken hair that already has color, but if you're trying to match the color on the box, your current color will impact the outcome.
 If you have color-treated hair and want to move to a lighter shade, it's best to visit a professional for the proper lightening treatment.
 To achieve the intended color result, the following "golden rules" should be applied.